-This guidance note does not discuss the ‘transferable tax allowance’ (also known as the ‘marriage allowance’) for spouses which came into effect from 6 April 2015.
+This guidance note does not discuss the ‘transferable tax allowance’ (also known as the ‘marriage allowance’) which came into effect from 6 April 2015.
 This is because the transfer relates to the personal allowance and if a claim for the MCA is made for the tax year then the transferable tax allowance is not available.
 For more information, see the Transferable tax allowance guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.